Town of Clover – Meeting Notice Board Meeting

 Announcements, Reports and Notes:

-South Shore Senior Meal Program: The Senior Dining site is at the Bear Paw Restaurant at 8805 State Hwy.
+South Shore Senior Meal Program: (On hold at this time) The Senior Dining site is at the Bear Paw Restaurant at 8805 State Hwy.
 13 in Port Wing every Tuesday from 2:00 Pm to 4 PM.
 All seniors 60+ are welcome regardless of your ability to donate.
 Recommended donation is $4.00 per meal.
 Donations are confidential.
 Meal cost is paid by the Bayfield County Senior Nutrition program.

 Good nutrition is critical to good health-no matter what your age.
 Studies show that the right diet and adequate intake are especially important for older people and that poor nutrition is the biggest threat to an older adult’s independence.
 Wisconsin’s Elderly Nutrition Program is a step in that direction.
 The program offers tasty, nutritious meals to anyone age 60 and older along with a chance to socialize with friends.

-Town Planning Commission: –-K. Koenning (February Meeting canceled due to lack of agenda items)
+Town Planning Commission: –-K. Koenning (April and May Meeting canceled )